Adithyavarsha/Adithyavarsha/README.md

-<h1 align="center">Hi, I'm Adithyavarsha A S</h1>
+<h1 align="center">Hi, I'm Adithyavarsha</h1>
-<h3 align="center">I am a 3rd-year BS-MS student at the Indian Institute of Science Education and Research, Kolkata, in the Department of Physical Sciences</h3>
+<h1 align="center">I am a 3rd-year BS-MS student at the Indian Institute of Science Education and Research, Kolkata, in the Department of Physical Sciences</h1>
-- 📫 How to reach me **aas21ms004@gmail.com**
+- 📫 How to reach me mail me at **aas21ms004@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">